phertz97/Wind-Gust-Postprocessing-with-a-spatial-BHM/README.md

-# Wind gust gostprocessing from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model
+# Wind gust postprocessing from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model

 The aim of this study is to provide a probabilistic gust analysis for the region of Germany that is calibrated with station observations and with an interpolation to unobserved locations.
 To this end, we develop a spatial Bayesian hierarchical